-3.19 Equipment frames that are to be installed in a central office building are to be brought in their horizontal crated position to the equipment hoisting area.
+3.25 Equipment frames that are to be installed in a central office building are to be brought, in their horizontal crated position, to the equipment hoisting area.
 Equipment hoisting areas are located adjacent to the building access opening on each floor.
 The area is used to rotate equipment frames to an upright position using hoists or an A-type gantry crane supplied by Western Electric.
 Once frames have been rotated upright, they are transported by dolly trucks to their installation locations in lineups.

-3.20 The hoisting area should be at least 12 by 20 feet in plan.
-In central offices with the CCS, areas not limited by overhead air ducts should be utilized.
-In central offices equipped with the MCS, vertical clear space is obtained by the removal of modular ceiling panels (temporarily or permanently), which will provide 11 feet above a raised floor surface or 12 feet 6 inches above the permanent concrete floor.
+3.26 The hoisting area should be at least 12 by 20 feet in plan.
+In central offices with the CCS, this is accomplished by selecting areas not limited by overhead air ducts.
+In central offices equipped with the MCS, the clear space is obtained by the removal of modular ceiling panels (temporarily or permanently), which will provide 11 feet above a raised floor surface or 12 feet 6 inches above the permanent concrete floor.

-3.21 Hoists suspended from ceiling anchors provide more vertical space than is available with a gantry hoist.
+3.27 More vertical space than is available with a gantry hoist exists where hoists are suspended from ceiling anchors.
 This is because such hoist units are located above the room's 10-foot clear area.